1973 1

 Ecumenical and community leaders from all over Australia helped bring Burgmann College into existence - it was not just a Canberra affair, but a national enterprise tailored for a national university.

-The first residents arrived in early 1971 despite the building not being complete.
+The first residents arrived in early 1971 despite the building not yet being complete.
 By mid-1971 the College was fully occupied and was officially opened on 31 July 1971 by the Hon.
 David Fairbairn, Minister for Education and Science.

 The Leader leading where